MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 ### Additional credential spec configuration for non-domain-joined container host use case

-When using gMSA with non-domain-joined container hosts, information about the ccg.exe plugin that you will be using needs to be added to the credential spec.
+When using gMSA with non-domain-joined container hosts, information about the ccg.exe plug-in that you will be using needs to be added to the credential spec.
 This will be added to a section of the credential spec called *HostAccountConfig*.
-The *HostAccountConfig* section will has three fields that need to be populated:
+The *HostAccountConfig* section has three fields that need to be populated:

-- **PortableCcgVersion**: This should be set to "1"
+- **PortableCcgVersion**: This should be set to "1".
-- **PluginGUID**: The COM CLSID for the ccg.exe plugin.
-This is unique to the plugin being used
+- **PluginGUID**: The COM CLSID for the ccg.exe plug-in.
+This is unique to the plug-in being used.
-- **PluginInput**: Plugin specific input for retrieving user account information from the secret store
+- **PluginInput**: Plug-in specific input for retrieving the user account information from the secret store.

 This is an example of a credential spec with the *HostAccountConfig* section added: